josephmisiti/josephmisiti.github.io/_posts/2015-03-10-redirecting-non-www-subdomains-with-nginx.markdown

 date:   2015-03-10
 ---

-Lets say you have hosting `www.example.com` with an NGINX front-end and you want to re-direct `http://example.com` and `https://example.com` to `http://www.example.com`.
+Lets say you are hosting `www.example.com` with an NGINX front-end and you want to re-direct `http://example.com` and `https://example.com` to `http://www.example.com`.
 Here is the NGINX config to do that